 - Poetry in Performance

-- Screen Acting
+- Intro to Screen Acting

 - Stage Combat

-Dance for Commercial Performance
+Dance for Performance

 If dancing is your passion then this is your class!
 This Home Group is aimed at intermediate level dancers and up, and covers a variety of styles in a professional environment (dancers work off-campus at a local dance studio) led by our world experienced tutor.
 With a foundation of basic jazz technique, the main focus of the course is on dance performance in the commercial dance industry.
 Perfect for the trained dancer who is keen to explore dance in the performance sense for musicals, cruise ships, music videos etc. By the end of the week you will have a comprehensive understanding of what the world of commercial dance is all about and an appreciation for the demands of working in it.

-Improv Comedy – Nakes & Scriptless
+Improv Comedy – Naked & Scriptless

 Poetry in Performance

 Are you harbouring a crush on spoken word?
 Maybe you write, maybe you want to write, maybe you just get on the youtube – either way, this class will be a safe and creative space for you to express your own stories.
 With the international spoken word scene expanding like a soufflé, the poetic communities of Aotearoa are going from strength to strength.
 Using a range of poetic forms, we will reach across communities and between disciplines to find the voices of our young storytellers – voices that are authentic, silly and critical.